dhabyx/plasma-simpleMonitor/README.md

 ````
 ### Plasma PKG ###

-This way may be more convenient, but localisation support is not possible via `plasmapkg2`.
+This way may be more convenient, but localization support is not possible via `plasmapkg2`.
 This widget will be installed into your home directory.

 Replace the version number as needed.